Watching films in the language you’re studying is one of the most effective and enjoyable ways to learn.

 He embarks upon finding the truth before getting implicated.

-This mysteriously dark film uses simple dialogues and straightforward vocabulary.
-It is an excellent choice for those who are at a beginner’s level.
+This mysteriously dark film uses simple dialogue and straightforward vocabulary.
+It is an excellent choice for beginners.

 9. The Celebration (Festen) — 1998 (R)